El Shaarawys Late Strike Fires Roma Past 10-man Monza - UrduPoint

 Monza responded to D'Ambrosio's red card by sitting back but it was the away side who went closest with two well-struck distance efforts from Andrea Colpani and Samuele Birindelli, the second of which was well stopped by Rui Patricio.

-Lukaku had a quiet day and was unlucky in the 73rd minute when he struck the outside post, but Birindelli was denied again Patricio at the end of a rapid counter-attack.
+Lukaku had a quiet day and was unlucky in the 73rd minute when he struck the outside post, but Birindelli was denied again moments later by Patricio at the end of a rapid counter-attack.

-Azmoun then wasted a glorious opportunity to snatch the win with two minutes remaining when he thwacked the inside of the post following strong hold up play from Lukaku.
+Azmoun then wasted a glorious opportunity to snatch the win with two minutes remaining when he thwacked the inside of the post following a strong hold-up play from Lukaku.

 But with the match seemingly over El Shaarawy pounced after another Azmoun shot was blocked, sparking wild celebrations in the stands.